A high-order wideband direct solver for electromagnetic scattering from bodies of revolution: A high-order solver

 where

-While catastrophic cancellation (in relative precision) occurs in computing the $B$-cycle circulation of $\bE$, the same circulation of $\bE_{\text{diff}}$ is $\cO(1)$ and can be computed stabily as long as care is taken in evaluation the difference operator:
+While catastrophic cancellation (in relative precision) occurs in computing the $B$-cycle circulation of $\bE$, the same circulation of $\bE_{\text{diff}}$ is $\cO(1)$ and can be computed stably as long as care is taken in evaluation of the difference operator:

-For small $k$, expanding the numerator of the Green's function in a Taylor series about $k=0$ and taking the first several terms achieve near machine precision.
+For small values of~$k|\bx-\bx'|$, expanding the numerator of the Green's function in a Taylor series and taking the first several terms achieve near machine precision.
 With this computation, instead of enforcing the circulation condition $\int_{C_B} \bEtot$ we instead enforce the identical condition: